-This is the supplementary factory for a small number of styles of the conventional range; the relationship goes back to 2004 but the production volumes had been declining in recent years.
-Following a change in the top level management, the factory has been increasingly uninterested in environmental and labour issues, and unwilling to engage in new sustainability projects.
-A full BSCI social audit was scheduled for May 2014.
+This is the supplementary factory for a small number of styles of the conventional range; the relationship goes back to 2004.
+Following a change in the top-level management, the factory has been increasingly unenthusiastic about environmental and labour issues, and unwilling to engage in new sustainability projects.

 The contacts with the factory are mainly by email during production periods (2-3 times a year); there was one factory visit at senior level during the year.
 The factory produced 3.50% of the Company's annual manufacturing volume in number of units.
-The Company's leverage at the factory was 2.25%.
+The Company's leverage at the factory was 1.99%.